Tessa Barratt - Founder

 While working at General Electric in Bangalore, Shreyasi was a part of GE Women's Group and was first exposed to the positivity of being surrounded by similar-minded women.
 When she moved to Sydney to be with her husband in 2015, she eventually gained an even wider perspective of the struggles of female engineers all around the world.
 She joined Sydney Feminists as a blogger in 2018 and began a series of opinion pieces on women in STEM, which she continues to work on.
 She aspires to properly contribute to feminist endeavors in her home country of India someday.

-Combining contagious enthusiasm for art, music and movement with an honours degree in Sociology, Kate has recently been exploring elements of art therapy and the concept of holistically managing one’s own physical/mental/spiritual health and healing by enriching creativity, self-awareness and self-esteem through art and up-skilling.
+Combining contagious enthusiasm for art, music and movement with an honours degree in Sociology, Kati has recently been exploring elements of art therapy and the concept of holistically managing one’s own physical/mental/spiritual health and healing by enriching creativity, self-awareness and self-esteem through art and up-skilling.

 Vicky's first foray into feminist activism was in 2010 in London.
 Experiencing regular sexual harassment in her local neighbourhood, one incident escalated into an assault.
 Disappointed by the police's victim-blaming response, Vicky launched her own anti-street harassment campaign.
 The campaign garnered national and international media attention, and as a result Vicky was regularly invited onto BBC radio & TV news shows as a feminist commentator.